 participants, as well as appeal to current users.

-Increase new donor conversion & retention rates
+Increase new donor conversion & retention rates by 10%

 Increase brand visibility

 Develop an Optimal Brand Experience for Open Stage Project's New & Existing Users?